dnum-mi/referentiel-applications-specs/docs/DSO_Link.md

 - **typeApplication** : cannot be provided by DSO, so will initialized at "SVBUS" by default.
 - **codeApplication** : must be optional; the information can be filled in into the console, but is not mandatory, so ...
+- **acteurRoles** : we are sure that the Console can push, at least one actor (the souscripteur). **But the list can be extended to several actors.**
+  - **acteur**
+    - the name expected here should be a concatenation of lastname and firstname
-- **acteurRoles** : we are sure that the Console can push, at least one actor (the souscripteur). **But the list can be extended to several actors.** in addition, the console does not know the organisation of the actor (case of subcontractors), so if required into the DB, use the application's organisation.
+    - in addition, the console does not know the organisation of the actor (case of subcontractors), so if required into the DB, use the application's organisation.
+  - **role** the value expected is the label, not the roleId; we also have to replace the label "souscripteur" by "owner" for the "SOUSC" role
-- **instances** : showed to anticipate the next steps of CANEL.
+- **instances** : showed to anticipate the next steps of CANEL, but will be discussed further with Console Team.
   - **instances/deploymentDate** : not kown by the console, but manage by the CICD, so ignored from now.
 Need additoinal work to specify.